-You are welcomed to subscribe to the blog in order to receive an email reminder.
+You are welcomed to subscribe to the blog.
 Scroll down this page to see the subscription request on the right sidebar.
 The first email may appear in your spam/junk folder which you can add to your safe mailing lists.

 The soldiers in the banner above are members of Company D of the 347th Machine Gun Battalion of Camp Lewis.
 Curiously the photograph is attributed to a location in France, March 1918.
 However this company of the 91st did not arrive in France until July 1918.
 Prior to that time, only a skeleton crew of the 91st was in Europe.